golfomania/Plugin_Thunderbird_FilterBySender/README.md

 - **🖱️ Context Menu**: Right-click any email to filter all messages from that sender
 - **📊 Sender Statistics**: Press `Ctrl+Shift+W` to see a table of senders with most emails
 - **🗑️ Bulk Delete**: Delete all emails from a sender directly from the statistics table
+- **📧 Email Preview**: Expand any sender to see email subjects and preview text for verification
 - **🚀 Quick Filter Integration**: Uses Thunderbird's built-in Quick Filter for instant results
 - **🎯 Smart Detection**: Works whether you're viewing an email or selecting from the list
 - **⚙️ Customizable**: Change the keyboard shortcuts to your preference